dawnchandler/the_polyglot_calculator/cmpt383.md

 The Django framework handles the communication between Python and JavaScript/HTML/CSS.
 Python communicates with C++ via the Python module `ctypes`, which is a foreign function interface.
 Python communicates with Java via the RabbitMQ messaging system.

 ### Exactly what steps should be taken to get the project working, after getting your code?
+1. Ensure that Docker is running on your machine.
+Opening the Docker GUI should do the trick.
-1. From the root of the project directory, run `./prod_files/create_calculator.sh`.
+2. From the root of the project directory, run: `./prod_files/create_calculator.sh`
+    - If you see `ERROR: Couldn't connect to Docker daemon.` return to step 1.
-    - Starts 3 Docker containers (RabbitMQ, Java, Django/C++).
-    - Creates a Docker volume where the logs for the messaging service get dumped.
+    - This script starts 3 Docker containers (RabbitMQ, Java, Django/C++) and creates a Docker volume where the logs for the messaging service get dumped.
-    - May display errors from both the Java container and the Django container.
+    - While the script is running, it may display errors from both the Java container and the Django container.
 This is normal.
 The Docker configurations are set such that it will keep retrying to start the Django and Java containers until the messaging container is ready to accept a connection.
+    - When the script has finished and the Docker containers are set up, you will see `calculator-java_1      |  [x] Awaiting RPC requests`.
-2. View the Polyglot Calculator at: http://127.0.0.1:8000/
+2. View The Polyglot Calculator at: http://127.0.0.1:8000/
+    - If you don't see the calculator, step 2 may not have finished yet.

 ### What features should we be looking for when marking your project?
 The Polyglot Calculator can do the following: